 Vodafone's policy is unusual because it will apply to employees in every country, even if local laws don't require maternity leave that generous.
 Of course, most of us don’t work for Vodafone and probably can’t expect the same level of maternity care from our employers.
 As an average U.S. employee, what are your maternity leave rights?

 In January, a pregnant woman due in May is put on bed rest by her doctor.
 Because she is medically disabled, she is, therefore, eligible for PDLL and FMLA leave.
-Three months later, in April, the employee has used up all of her FMLA leave, but since PDLL offers an extra month, she is still getting health insurance and her job is still protected.
+Three months later, in April, the employee has used up all of her FMLA leave but, since PDLL offers an extra month, she is still getting health insurance and her job is still protected.

 The employee has her baby in May, but there are complications.
 CFRA baby bonding leave starts immediately when her baby is born, and the employee's job is protected for twelve more weeks.
 Unfortunately, by three months after birth, the mother is still having trouble with complications and still cannot work.
 She has now used up her FMLA, PDLL, and CFRA leave.
 The last step is for the mother and the company to talk and determine whether a little extra leave may be a reasonable accommodation for her disability, which can be granted through FEHA.
 The mother only needs a couple more weeks, so the company agrees the additional time is reasonable, and the employee, almost eight months after she was forced to stop working and go on bed rest, is finally able to return to work.